buildpacks/docs/content/docs/for-app-developers/how-to/build-inputs/use-cache-image.md

 > **NOTE:**  If we wish to publish to an external registry like `Dockerhub` we will first need to authenticate with `docker` to allow us to push images.
 We can do this via `docker login`

-Next we trust the `cnbs/sample-builder:resolute` builder in order to allow access to docker credentials when publishing.
+Next we trust the `cnbs/sample-builder:resolute` builder to allow access to docker credentials when publishing.

 ```
 pack config trusted-builders add cnbs/sample-builder:resolute
 ```
 <!--+- "{{execute}}"+-->

-To build the `localhost:5000/buildpack-examples/cache-image-example` application image and the `localhost:5000/buildpack-examples/maven-cache-image:latest` cache image we may run the following
+To build the `localhost:5000/buildpack-examples/cache-image-example` app image and the `localhost:5000/buildpack-examples/maven-cache-image:latest` cache image we may run the following